The future of residential energy is solar power. One campaign is getting Victorians on board.

 Learn more about this project

-The Solar Victoria campaign aims to increase awareness, educate consumers, and improve uptake of government rebates for installation of solar panels or solar hot-water.
-The campaign targets those Victorians who fall into the eligible bracket of middle income households.
+The Solar Victoria campaign aims to increase awareness, educate consumers, and improve uptake of government rebates for the installation of solar panels or solar hot water.
+The campaign targets those Victorians who fall into the eligible bracket of middle-income households.

 As more and more solar clads Victorian rooftops, this campaign seeks to motivate individuals who have yet to go solar, to be part of the growing trend.
 At the heart of our creative concept is the average Victorian suburban or regional street, in the home of a multicultural family, who like us, use energy every day, and can benefit from Victoria’s new solar rebates to cut their energy costs.

-This campaign uses animation bring to life a street scape where solar is rapidly appearing on people’s roof tops.
+This campaign uses animation to bring to life a streetscape where solar is rapidly appearing on people’s rooftops.
 This unifying concept was able to be executed across varied channels.
 It culminated in the creation of multiple TVCs; digital pre-roll videos; out of home animated screens; radio, print and digital ads; web and UX improvements; a template for eDM content and seeded content.

 This campaign was delivered in two weeks to meet the state government’s tight pre-caretaker period deadlines.

 This campaign, in market for four weeks, has achieved the following:

 - Doubled the number of people accessing the Solar Victoria website by applying social norming strategies across mainstream and digital media.

 - More than 30,000 Victorian households have embraced Ellis Jones’s Solar Victoria campaign on behalf of the Victorian Government, reducing their power bills and assisting with the supply of energy to the electricity grid.